ShaneCurcuru/mutualaidarlington.org/index.md

 ## Need Your Help <i class="fa fa-exclamation"></i>

 I'm [actively looking for collaborators](/tech#volunteer-to-help) to help turn this site into a master jump-off point to better publicise the many different volunteer groups and efforts in Arlington.
 Email me or [see the CONTRIBUTING guide](https://github.com/ShaneCurcuru/mutualaidarlington.org/blob/master/CONTRIBUTING.md).
-I'm also happy to add links to any organized volutneer groups in town, as well as supporting both the Amazing Arlington campaign the town is running, as well as the [Arlington Helps volunteers](https://www.arlingtonhelps.org/)!
+I'm also happy to add links to any organized volunteer groups in town, as well as supporting both the Amazing Arlington campaign the town is running, as well as the [Arlington Helps volunteers](https://www.arlingtonhelps.org/)!

 ### Credits